Albertyhu/simple-chat-app/readme.md

 Once the user logs into the web app, the client first fetches account information if it exists from the server through CRUD operations.

-From then on, information is passed through sockets betweene the client and the server.
+From then on, information is passed through sockets between the client and the server.

 The app is not backed by a databse yet.

-As long as the server runs and doesn't restart, all the client's information is saved.
+As long as the server runs and doesn't restart, all the client's information and chat history are saved.

 ### The challenge of creating multiple chat rooms